Painful Sex During Pregnancy? Let’s talk about it.

 This happens when the ligaments that support your uterus (womb) start to soften and stretch as the baby grows.⁶ Round ligament pain tends to feel like a sharp pain or cramp to one side of your stomach.⁷ It is super common and not harmful to baby but it can make sex uncomfortable in certain positions.

-What can help: regular light exercise, warm baths, avoiding sudden movements.
+What can help: regular light exercise, warm baths, avoiding sudden movements.⁸

 4. Pelvic Girdle Pain (PGP)

-Some women experience this in pregnancy, and it is due to stiffness of the joints in the pelvis.
+Some women experience this in pregnancy, and it is due to the increased levels of progesterone and relaxin hormones which relaxes the muscles, making them more elastic and mobile.
+This causes joint instability leading to pain in the pelvic region.
+If you experience stabbing pain during sex while pregnant, it might be likely due to PGP.
 You can read more about it here.

-What can help: Consider different positions for sex, such as lying on your side or kneeling on all fours.
+What can help: Consider different positions for sex while pregnant, such as lying on your side or kneeling on all fours.
 Antenatal physiotherapy can also be useful to help with PGP.

 Painful sex during the third trimester